apache/apisix-website/blog/en/blog/2023/04/07/apisix-unity-group-q&a.md

 Single most obvious advanteage: the ease of use.
 More advantages: being Kubernetes-native and open-source.

-## Achievements after Using Our Products
+## Achievements after Using APISIX

 **1. By using APISIX, can you measure any improvements in productivity or time savings?**